GreyNax/onyx_portal/THEME-SETUP.md

 ## What Was Done

-The Long Haul Jekyll theme has been successfully applied to the Obsidian Portal project.
+The Long Haul Jekyll theme has been successfully applied to the Onyx Portal project.

 ### Files Added/Modified